 Hey, I hope you are doing great.

-I wanted to share with you a unique core training exercise that my friend Dean Somerset sent me.
+I wanted to share a unique core training exercise that my friend, Dean Somerset, sent me.
 The exercise is called Drop Training.

 Take a look down below so you’ll get to know what drop training is and see if it will help you out.

 Let’s work on drop training – Drop Training is awesome.
 Who wants to do some drops?

 This is where you start getting reactive, but we try to think of it as a reactive plank or a reactive hold.

 How To Do Drop Training For The Core

 Grab onto those handles, get into a row position, and your partner hangs onto your feet.